Sir-Hvertur/MTG-Card-Search-App/README.md

 # MTG-Card-Search-App
-#After downloading the project remove all pod folders and then run pod install
+#After downloading the project remove all pod folders and then run pod install.